 For the Custard

-- Combine the milk, heavy cream and vanilla in a heavy bottomed medium saucepan, stirring frequently.
-Heat the milk mixture over low-medium heat until it just begins to simmer and steam rises from the surface.
+- Heat the milk over low-medium heat, stirring frequently, until it just begins to simmer and steam rises from the surface.

-- Meanwhile, mix the sugar and cornstarch together with a fork.
-In a large mixing bowl, whisk together the egg yolks and the sugar mixture until light and smooth.
+- Meanwhile, in a large mixing bowl, whisk the egg yolks, sugar, and cornstarch until light and smooth.

 - HINT: I use my KitchenAid for this, but only as a stand.
 I hand whisk but use the bowl of the mixer attached to the machine so that I don't have to hold the bowl as well.
 This allows me to whisk and pour at the same time, which is needed in the next step.

-- Remove the warmed milk from the stove and while whisking the egg yolks constantly, dribble a few drops at a time into the yolks.
+- Remove the hot milk from the stove.
+While whisking the egg yolk mixture constantly, dribble hot milk, a few drops at a time, into the yolks.
 Adding the hot liquid very, very slowly in the beginning will temper the eggs, allowing them to warm gradually so that they don't curdle, or worse, scramble!
 Once you have dribbled in a good amount you can increase the amount of liquid you add at a time, whisking continuously until all the milk has been added.

 For the Cake